Joel Ward (footballer)

-Joel Edward Philip Ward (born 29 October 1989) is an English professional footballer who plays as a defender.
-He is currently a free agent.
-Usually deployed as a right-back, he can also play as a centre-back.
+Joel Edward Philip Ward (born 29 October 1989) is an English professional footballer who plays as a right-back or centre-back.

 A versatile defender who can play anywhere across the back-line, Ward was an academy graduate of Portsmouth.
 He made his senior debut in 2009 following a loan to Bournemouth, and made 96 appearances for the club.

-In 2012, Ward signed for Crystal Palace, and helped the side achieve promotion to the Premier League in his first season.
+In May 2012, Ward signed for Crystal Palace, and later helped the side achieve promotion to the Premier League in his first season.
 He has since gone on to make the most top-flight appearances of any player in the club's history, as well as serving the 2023–24 season as club captain and winning the FA Cup in 2025.
-He departed the club following his release at the end of the 2024–25 season.
+He departed the club following his release at the end of the 2024–25 season, having been the last active remaining player from the club's 2012–13 Premier League promotion-winning campaign, and amassed a total of 330 league appearances across 13 seasons.

-Club career
+Career

 Portsmouth

 Ward started his footballing career with local youth team East Lodge and signed a professional contract with Portsmouth in July 2008 after spending two years in the Academy and Reserves.